jordymeow/meow-gallery/readme.txt

 == Changelog ==

+= 4.3.6 (2023/05/09) =
+* Update: Common dashboard.
+* Fix: Issues in the carousel.
+* Note: Meow needs some love!
+If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
+Thank you! 💕

+= 4.3.5 (2023/04/23) =
+* Update: Minimal for mobile now means one column.

 = 4.3.4 (2023/04/23) =
 * Fix: Restore the common dashboard, and lighter bundle.
 * Fix: There was an issue with maps, if you were using them.
-* Note: Meow needs some love!
-If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
-Thank you! 💕

 = 4.3.2 (2023/02/21) =
 * Update: New admin, and UI framework.